syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Style-and-Appearance.md

                 e-grid
             </td>
             <td rowspan="2">
-                This classes are in this root element (div) of grid control.
+                This classes are in this root element (div) of the grid control.
             </td>
         </tr>
         <tr>